-7. Once you have determined the 3 points you will see
+7. Once you have determined the 3 points, you will see a message.

-8. Select the Export Tiles (for GpsGate Server) in the File menu and save the map to a destination of your choice, preferably the same destination as any other maps you wish to create.
+8. Select the Export Tiles (for GpsGate) in the File menu and save the map to a destination of your choice, preferably the same destination as any other maps you wish to create.

 9. The Map Data folder you have created should contain numerous tiles in the png format and an XML file.
-Put the whole folder into the Maps folder in your GpsGate Server installation, typically: C:\GpsGateServer\Maps\ or C:\GpsGateServer\IIS\Maps\ (depending on your initial installation settings).
+Put the whole folder into the Maps folder in your GpsGate installation, typically: C:\GpsGateServer\IIS\Maps\

-Note that each of these folders will be treated as one map in the GpsGate Server GUI and each one on the list here is usually one Zoom-level in a custom map.
-Meaning when you zoom in and out you will be switching between the different map data folders.
+Note that each of these folders will be treated as one map in the GpsGate GUI and each one on the list here is usually one Zoom-level in a custom map.
+Meaning, when you zoom in and out you will be switching between the different map data folders.

-11. Finally, click on Save map.
-After doing so the map will become available in the Custom list.
+13. Finally, click on Save map.
+After doing so, the map will become available in the Custom list.

 13. Click on Save to save your application settings.